sematext/docs/docs/sematext-docker-agent/installation.md

 -v /var/run/docker.sock:/var/run/docker.sock sematext/sematext-agent-docker
 ```

-**Installation** of the Docker Image of the monitoring agent:

-## Installation using Docker compose
+## Installation using Docker Compose

-Create a Logs and Monitoring App and replace the actual LOGSENE_TOKEN and SPM_TOKEN with your individual tokens in the following compose file:
+Create a Logs and Monitoring App and replace the actual LOGSENE_TOKEN and SPM_TOKEN with your individual tokens in the following [Docker Compose](https://docs.docker.com/compose/) file:

 ```